mlabs-haskell/lambda-buffers/docs/aiken-integration.md

 }
 ```

-we know that Aiken will internally represent this as the following `Data` type
+Then, one can observe that Aiken will internally represent this as the following `Data` type

 ```purescript
 Constr 0 [a, b]